typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

 You want to use the <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/collection-alias.html`">Collection Alias</RouterLink> feature to do a reindex without any downtime into a new collection and then switch the alias over to the new collection.

+## Tips when importing data

+Here are some tips when importing data in batches into Typesense:

+### Document IDs

+In order to update records you push into Typesense at a later point in time, you want to set the `id` field in each document you send to Typesense.
+This is a special field that Typesense uses internally to reference documents.

+If an explicit `id` field is not set, Typesense will auto-generate one for the document and can return it if you set `return_ids=true` as a parameter to the import endpoint.
+You will then have to save this `id` field in your database and use that to update the same record in the future.

+### Client-side timeouts

+When importing large batches of data, make sure that you've increased the default client-side timeout when instantiating the client-libraries, to as high as 60 minutes.

+Typesense write API calls are synchronous, so you do not want the client to terminate a connection prematurely due to a timeout, and then retry the same write operation again.

+### Handling HTTP 503s

+When the volume of writes is high, Typesense will sometimes return an HTTP 503, Not Ready or Lagging.

+This is a backpressure mechanism built into Typesense, to ensure that heavy writes don't saturate CPU and end up affecting reads.

+If you see an HTTP 503, you want to apply an exponential backoff mechanism, to retry the write API request at a later point in time.

+You could also change the value of `healthy-read-lag` and `healthy-write-lag` <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/server-configuration`">server configuration parameters</RouterLink>.

+### Client-side batch size vs server-side batching

+In the import API call, you'll notice a <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#configure-batch-size`">parameter called `batch_size`</RouterLink>.
+This controls server-side batching (how many documents from the import API call are processed, before the search queue is serviced), and you almost never want to change this value from the default.

+Instead, you want to do client-side batching, by controlling the number of documents in a single import API call and potentially do multiple API calls in parallel.